Abdulrahman-BinRabiah/Abdulrahman-BinRabiah.github.io/_pages/about.md

   - /about.html
 ---

 <div class="intro">
 	<p align="justify">
-		I am Ahmad Bin Rabiah, an incoming computer science PhD student at <a href="https://cse.ucsd.edu/">UCSD</a>, where I will be working with <a href="https://cseweb.ucsd.edu/~jmcauley/">Julian McAuley</a>.
-Prior to UCSD, I earned my master's degree in Electrical and Computer Engineering from <a href="https://engineering.purdue.edu/ECE">Purdue University</a> (Hail Purdue!).
-During that time, I worked with <a href="https://www.qiguo.org">Qi Guo</a> on improving image reconstruction for multi-camera systems by leveraging the redundancy of objects in multi-camera sensors.<br><br>
+		I am Ahmad Bin Rabiah, a 1st year PhD student in computer science at <a href="https://cse.ucsd.edu/">UCSD</a>, where I am fortunate to be advised by <a href="https://cseweb.ucsd.edu/~jmcauley/">Julian McAuley</a>.
+My research interests lie in the intersection of machine learning, generative models, personalization, and recommender systems.
+My primary aspiration is to evolve the capacity of machines to perceive, understand, and cater preferences in a more sophisticated manner.<br><br>

+		Prior to UCSD, my academic journey took me to <a href="https://engineering.purdue.edu/ECE">Purdue University</a>, where I attained a Master's in Electrical and Computer Engineering (Hail Purdue!).
+It was during this time, in collaboration with Professor <a href="https://www.qiguo.org">Qi Guo</a>, that I sharpened my expertise in deep learning and computer vision.
+Together, we ventured into optimizing image reconstruction processes for multi-camera systems, unraveling a unique framework along the way.<br><br>

-		Before my current academic pursuits, I was a part of <a href="https://www.psdsarc.org.sa/">PSDSARC</a>, where I worked on the research and development of various signal processing systems.
-I completed my undergraduate studies in Electrical Engineering from <a href="https://ksu.edu.sa/en">KSU</a>.
-There, I began my research journey with <a href="https://faculty.ksu.edu.sa/en/dsaleh">Saleh Alshebeili</a> and <a href="https://faculty.ksu.edu.sa/en/omaldayel">Omar Aldayel</a>, working on signal processing and convex optimization.
+		My foundational experiences trace back to my time at <a href="https://www.psdsarc.org.sa/">PSDSARC</a>, where I actively contributed to developing signal processing systems.
+This was built upon my undergraduate years at <a href="https://ksu.edu.sa/en">KSU</a>, where I navigated pioneering projects in signal processing and convex optimization mentored by <a href="https://faculty.ksu.edu.sa/en/dsaleh">Saleh Alshebeili</a> and <a href="https://faculty.ksu.edu.sa/en/omaldayel">Omar Aldayel</a>, working on signal processing and convex optimization.
 	</p>
 </div>

 <hr>